-$$\frac{d}{dt}f(t) \leftrightarrow sF(s).$$
+$$\frac{d}{dt}f(t) \leftrightarrow sF(s)$$

-9 Here s is the eigen value corresponding to the time derivative of e^{st} .
-Given the definition of the 10 derivative of e^{st} with respect to time, this definition seems trivial.
-Yet that definition was not obvious 11 to Euler.
-It needed to be extended to the space of complex analytic function e^{st} , which did not happen 12 until at least Riemann (1851).
+Here s is the eigen value corresponding to the time derivative of $e^{st}$ .
+Given the definition of the derivative of $e^{st}$ with respect to time, this definition seems trivial.
+Yet that definition was not obvious to Euler.
+It needed to be extended to the space of complex analytic function $e^{st}$ , which did not happen until at least Riemann (1851).

-Given a differential equation of degree K, the LT results in a polynomial in s, of degree K.
+19 Given a differential equation of order K, the LT results in a polynomial in s, of degree K.

 It follows that this LT property is the corner-stone of why the LT is so important to scalar differential equations, as it was to the early analysis of Pell's equation and the Fibonacci sequence, as presented in earlier chapters.
 This property was first uncovered by Euler.
-It is not clear if he fully appreciated its significance, but by the time of his death, it certainly would been clear to him.
+It is not clear if he fully appreciated its significance, but by the time of his death, it certainly would have been clear to him.
 Who first coined the term eigen value and eigen function?
 The word eigen is a German word meaning of one.
 It seem likely that this term became popular somewhere between the 19th and 20th century.

-Initial and final value theorems: There are two much more subtle relations between f(t) and F(s) that characterize $f(0^+)$ and $f(t \to \infty)$.
+Initial and final value theorems: There are much more subtle relations between f(t) and F(s) that characterize $f(0^+)$ and $f(t \to \infty)$ .
 While these properties can be very important in certain application, they are are beyond the scope of the present treatment.
 These relate to so-called initial value theorems.
 If the system under investigation has potential energy at t = 0, then the voltage (velocity) need not be zero for negative time.
-This trivial condition will also not be considered here.
 An example is a charged capacitor or a moving mass.
-These are important situations, but better explored in a more in depth treatment.56
+These are important situations, but better explored in a more in depth treatment.